usertam/gateway/README.md

 # Project Gateway
 This project was put together for my home Raspberry Pi, to run a DNS server with DoH and custom hosts (blocking/redirecting) capabilities, based on dnsmasq and dnscrypt-proxy.
-By default, it makes use of Cloudflare DNS servers, as well as host files from [Energized Protection].
+By default, it makes use of Cloudflare DNS servers, as well as ad-blocking hosts files from [Energized Protection].

-## Download hosts
+## Download ad-blocking hosts
 Fetch the "Ultimate Pack" from [Energized Protection], and store the hosts file ```energized``` under ```hosts/```.
 ```sh
 bash energized.sh
 ```

+## Stop/disable local resolving services
-## Stop/disable resolving services on port 53
+This will replace your local resolving services running on port 53, stop them first before continuing.
 ```sh
 sudo systemctl stop systemd-resolved
 sudo systemctl disable systemd-resolved